sense-finance/sense-v1/README.md

 Most factories will be similar except for how they implement the `_exists(target)`, a method that communicates to a data contract from the external protocol (e.g the Comptroller on Compound Finance) to check whether the target passed is a supported asset of that protocol.

-Users can deploy a feed by making a call to `deployFeed(_target)` and sending the address of the target.
+Users can deploy a feed by making a call to the `Periphery` contract, which has authority to call `deployFeed(_target)`.
 Only supported targets can be used.
 You can check if a target is supported by doing a call to `controller.targets()`.

 To create a feed factory, the contract needs to inherit from `BaseFactory.sol` and override `_exists()`.